ooples/pine_script_docs/source/concepts/Time.rst

 - Get the current time in one-second increments:
   `timenow <https://www.tradingview.com/pine-script-reference/v5/#var_timenow>`__

-There are built-in functions to:
+There are also built-in functions to:

 - Return timestamps from other timeframes (without using `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__)